|Why Don't Students Like School?

 |by Peter Gray, Ph.D.

-and you'll find pages and pages of doting reviews and nobody pointing out that the
+and author and you'll find pages and pages of doting reviews and nobody pointing out that the book totally and

 Talk about avoiding the elephant in the room!

 Ask any schoolchild why they don't like school and they'll tell you.
 "School is prison."
 They may

 not use those words, because they're too polite, or maybe they've already been brainwashed to believe that

 school is for their own good and therefore it can't be prison.
 But decipher their words and the translation